 The pre-approved conferences

-This conference is held annually during Semester 2 Orientation Week, in 2021 the date is to be confirmed.
+This conference is held annually during Semester 2 Orientation Week.

 The USC Student Senate provides the sponsorship opportunity for 80 students to attend the Symposium up to the value of $5,000.

 The Australia and New Zealand Student Services Association looks at student success and the overall student experience, the conference is aimed at widening perspectives of student success both within and outside of the classroom.
 The Conference will be held tentatively from 5-8 December 2021 in Perth.

 The USC Student Senate has a sponsorship opportunity for one student to attend the conference up to the value of $2,500.

 The Council of Australian Postgraduate Associations is a membership-based non-profit organisation that represents 400,000 postgraduate students studying across 28 institutions.
 CAPA provides a link between postgraduate students and the Federal government and other higher education bodies.

 The USC Student Senate has sponsorship opportunities available for two postgraduate students to attend the CAPA Annual Council Meeting as representatives of the University and the Postgraduates Students Association, up to the total value of $2,150.
 Conference details coming soon.

 The Higher Education Research and Development Society of Australasia is an international association dedicated to the advancement of the higher and tertiary education sector by disseminating research and developing strong academic communities.
 The 43rd annual HERDSA conference was scheduled to be held on 7-10 July at the Brisbane Convention and Exhibition Centre, Brisbane but was postponed.
 The theme was Research and Development in Higher Education.

 The USC Student Senate has sponsorship opportunities for several day passes to attend the conference up to the value of $1,900.